Skip to main content

 Students, faculty, and staff of the University of Maryland community can apply for funds to support projects that will advance the sustainability of the College Park campus.
 Students who apply for funds can do so on behalf of a student organization or to fund their own projects, however, a student applicant must have a faculty or staff advisor for his/her project.
 Follow the guidelines on this website to submit your application.

 Project applications are reviewed by the Sustainability Fund Review Committee of the University of Maryland Sustainability Council.
-The Committee submits its recommendations to the full Sustainability Council, which decides which projects to fund.
+The Committee submits its recommendations to the full Sustainability Council, which makes final decisions on which projects to fund.

 Application